-The plan recommends MCDOT initiate a joint Bicycle Pedestrian Priority Area (BiPPA) plan for consolidating the two existing BiPPAs, Forest Glen and Montgomery Hills.
-This BiPPA plan would identify and prioritize proposals for implementing small but necessary pedestrian improvements.
+Given the close proximity of the two boundaries, the plan recommends MCDOT develop distinct Bicycle and Pedestrian Priority Area plans (BiPPAs) for the Forest Glen and Montgomery Hills areas at the same time, as a joint project.
+This joint BiPPA plan project would identify and prioritize proposals for implementing small but necessary pedestrian improvements.
+Streamlining the two schedules of the two BiPPAs will create efficiencies for fieldwork, analysis and public outreach